Chapter 5: Contract Support Execution - Processes, Policy, and Tools

 - Limitations.
 FOOs may not redelegate their authority.
 The CCO may set additional limitations to maintain an effective and efficient FOO program.

 - Revocation of authority.
-When a FOO appointment is terminated for any reason, the FOO will give the CCO (1) a copy of the appointment letter; (2) copies of all previously filed reports; (3) a complete report for any period between the last audit and termination date; (4) receipts, PRs, and RPRs; and (5) any unused SF 44s.
+When a FOO appointment is terminated for any reason, the FOO gives the CCO (1) a copy of the appointment letter; (2) copies of all previously filed reports; (3) a complete report for any period between the last audit and termination date; (4) receipts, PRs, and RPRs; and (5) any unused SF 44s.

 - Unauthorized commitments